Board of Advisores

 Dian Schmiedicke

-She discovered Montessori and Catechesis of the Good Shepherd as a new mother searching for truth and beauty in parenting and began to study.
-Dian holds a B.A. in Biology and Chemistry from Warren Wilson College, an Association Montessori Internationale Primary Diploma from The Washington Montessori Institute, and a Masters Degree in Education from Loyola University.
+Dian discovered Montessori and Catechesis of the Good Shepherd as a new mother searching for truth and beauty in parenting and began to study.
+She holds a B.A. in Biology and Chemistry from Warren Wilson College, an Association Montessori Internationale Primary Diploma from The Washington Montessori Institute, and a Masters Degree in Education from Loyola University.
 Dian also holds Levels I, II and III Certifications from The Association of the Catechesis of the Good Shepherd.
-She is the founder of Divinum Auxilium Academy, a flourishing Montessori to Classical elementary farm school in Front Royal.

 Anita Torzala